-If this work is delayed, it will only add to the overall cost.
-Ductile iron pipe is the long-term solution.
-Built to last more than 100 years, it’s made from 100 percent recycled and recyclable materials and has no adverse health effects.
+Made from post-consumer material, ductile iron pipe can last more than a century when properly installed and is recyclable at the end of its useful life, reducing energy consumption and cost.
 Don’t gamble with America’s environmental or human health.
 Contact your representatives today and urge them to invest in ductile iron pipe.
 It’s what America is built on.

-Here are the causes we are advocating for today.
+Here are the causes for which we are advocating today.

 McWane is committed to American workers and American industry.
 At a time when many of our competitors have moved their manufacturing operations overseas or elected to import foreign products at the expense of American jobs, McWane has invested hundreds of millions of dollars to modernize its U.S. plants and make them safe, efficient and compliant with the world’s most demanding regulatory regime.
 In doing so, it has created and preserved thousands of well-paying American jobs and the futures of many communities.